DillonSW/Capstone_Team_5/Reports/Experimentation.md

 Constraint C3 has been fulfilled by using relays to control the enable state of the motor driver.

 ---
+### Constraints/Specifications
+---

+The design constrants are as followed:

+**• The relay shall be aware of the state of each cabinet door all times.
+(C1)**

+**• The system shall be redundant and separate from the normal operations of the PLC.
+(C2)**

+**• The system must overrule all other functions of the system.
+The motor shall not have any motion while there is an error in place.
+(C3)**

+Constraint C1 has been fulfilled by the general functionality of the proximity sensors.
+Since there are no doors to be sensed, the sensors have been thoroughly tested with other metallic objects.

+Constraint C2 has been resolved by using a closed loop system as shown above.
+If this project is carried over to another team, the original system design using RDIF Safety Sensors is still viable.

+Constraint C3 has been fulfilled by using relays to control the enable state of the motor driver.

+---
 ### Experimental Procedure
 ---